MischaPanch/cloudflow/README.md

   3) Choose where the project artifacts will be uploaded to
   4) Develop the CloudFlow generators which will update themselves on release

+More detailed information can be found in the [CloufFlow Generator Readme](GENERATOR_README.md).

 ### The CloudFlow DevOp

 The DevOp is the recipient of a CloudFlow project.
 They have control over the project's artifacts and the build process.
-The build process can be customized by adjusting ```buildspec.yaml```.
-By default the script and configuration ```build.sh``` and ```build.conf``` are used during the build.
 On commit to different branches all artifacts will be built, versioned and uploaded to S3.

-On commit to branches starting with "feature/" the stack parametrized by the develop config will be deployed, tested and deleted.
-On merging to the develop branch, which has to be created at the very beginning, the develop stack will be updated.
+Stacks for each branch will be deployed after a successful upload.
+On merging to the develop branch, the develop stack will be updated.
 This way the DevOp will know that an update can be safely performed on the live stack.
 Finally, on merging develop to master the live stack is updated.
-The project version should be changed when performing merges to develop and especially to master, since the latter is a release of the stack and all artifacts within the project.
+The DevOp has control over the stack's develop and live configuration.

 It is easy to reference released artifacts across all projects.
 This modularity and code-sharing is one of the main ideas behind CloudFlow.
-For more information on referencing artifacts see [Advanced Topics](#advanced-topics)

-## Repository Structure

-tba

-## Advanced Topics

-tba
+More detailed information can be found in the [CloufFlow Project Readme](project-templates/default/README.md).